bcgov/aps-infra-platform/documentation/how-to/self-issue-credentials.md

 [signing controls](#controls-by-flow) on every issue request, including when reusing an Application.
 Each Environment receives its own credential material.

+A duplicate issue request for the same Application and Environment fails.

 ## Regenerate credentials

 Rotate secrets or keys **in place** (same `clientId`):